Family members from The Big Bang Theory

 - Hollywood Old: Defied.
 Her age is never mentioned but she looks like she gracefully aged into her mid 50s.

-- Hypocrite: She's quick to refer to premarital sex as "sin" when she first learns of Sheldon and Amy's relationship but later carries on a sexual relationship with a man from her church, and Young Sheldon revealed that George Jr. was conceived out-of-wedlock.
+- She's quick to refer to premarital sex as "sin" when she first learns of Sheldon and Amy's relationship but later carries on a sexual relationship with a man from her church, and Young Sheldon revealed that George Jr. was conceived out-of-wedlock.
+She also encouraged Pastor Jeff to pursue a relationship with Officer Robin before his divorce was final, while also dissuading him from having sex with her out-of-wedlock.

 - Innocent Bigot: Will often say unintentionally racist comments, is frequently lampshaded.